tinacms/tina.io/content/guides/tina-cloud/getting-started/deployment.md

 ## Register your local application with Tina Cloud

 1. Visit [auth.tina.io](https://auth.tina.io/register), create an organization, and sign in.
 Make a note of your organization name.
 2. Commit the project to your GitHub account.
-2. Create a Tina Cloud app that connects to the GitHub repository you've just commited.
+3. Create a Tina Cloud app that connects to the GitHub repository you've just commited.
+For now, set `http://localhost:3000` as your callback URL.
 Once your app is created, click on the app to get to the app settings and copy the client ID.
+For more details on how to work with the Tina Cloud dashboard head over to the [dashboard documentation](/docs/tina-cloud/dashboard/).

 ## Connect your local project with Tina Cloud

 In the `env.local` file set:

 - `NEXT_PUBLIC_USE_LOCAL_CLIENT` to `0`.
-- `NEXT_PUBLIC_ORGANIZATION_NAME` to your Tina Cloud organization name
 - `NEXT_PUBLIC_TINA_CLIENT_ID` to the Client ID displayed in your Tina Cloud App.

 Restart your server and run `yarn dev` again.

-Open [`http://localhost:3000/`](http://localhost:3000/%60) and click "enter edit mode"
+Open [`http://localhost:3000/`](http://localhost:3000/) and click "enter edit mode"

 #### Edit content